gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { DashboardDrillToInsightResolved as DashboardDrillToInsightResolved_2 } from '../events/drill.js';
 import { DashboardDrillToLegacyDashboardRequested as DashboardDrillToLegacyDashboardRequested_2 } from '../events/drill.js';
 import { DashboardDrillToLegacyDashboardResolved as DashboardDrillToLegacyDashboardResolved_2 } from '../events/drill.js';
+import { DashboardExportToExcelRequested as DashboardExportToExcelRequested_2 } from '../events/dashboard.js';
+import { DashboardExportToExcelResolved as DashboardExportToExcelResolved_2 } from '../events/dashboard.js';
+import { DashboardExportToPdfPresentationRequested as DashboardExportToPdfPresentationRequested_2 } from '../events/dashboard.js';
+import { DashboardExportToPdfPresentationResolved as DashboardExportToPdfPresentationResolved_2 } from '../events/dashboard.js';
 import { DashboardExportToPdfRequested as DashboardExportToPdfRequested_2 } from '../events/dashboard.js';
 import { DashboardExportToPdfResolved as DashboardExportToPdfResolved_2 } from '../events/dashboard.js';
+import { DashboardExportToPptPresentationRequested as DashboardExportToPptPresentationRequested_2 } from '../events/dashboard.js';
+import { DashboardExportToPptPresentationResolved as DashboardExportToPptPresentationResolved_2 } from '../events/dashboard.js';
 import { DashboardFilterContextChanged as DashboardFilterContextChanged_2 } from '../events/filters.js';
 import { DashboardFiltersApplyMode } from '@gooddata/sdk-model';
 import { DashboardInitialized as DashboardInitialized_2 } from '../events/dashboard.js';